Ericson2314/baccumulation/math/multiplicative-infinitesimals.md

 In my writing about [elasticity](../economics-math.md#Elasticity), I wrote about "multiplicative perturbations".
 I also concluded with pointing out the $d\ln x$ in the Wikipedia article.
 If the $d$ "makes the expression very close to 0"; with the logarithm, that would make the $x$ close to 1.
-The $q$ which we are trying to define also does that, and it is always the case (no limit needed for $a \to x$ needed for this to be true) that
+The $q$ which we are trying to define also does that.
+It is always the case (no limit needed for $a \to x$ needed for this to be true) that
 ```math
 \ln a - \ln x = \ln \frac a x
 ```